-Below is a complete list of national days happening on October 19th, with explanations for each one.
+Below is a list of all national and international days observed on October 19, each explained in brief.

 Did you know we’ve put together a special list of all the national days dedicated to drinks and alcohol?